lucidchain/docs/docs/Features/Configuring tools/Configuring tools.md

 When configuring ITop you will need first to have an user with **"Administrator"** and **"REST services user"** profiles.
 You can verify this in *"administration"* **>** *"User Accounts"* **>** Click in the admin user you want to use for Lucid Chain Wizard **>** *Profiles*.

 If you want to configure your profiles and add them to a new user.
-Follow theese steps:
+Follow these steps:

 1. Create an user.
 2. Go to *"administration"* **>** *"user accounts"*.